5 simple steps to prevent WordPress hacks

 5. Install security plugins

 Just like you protect your computer with anti-virus software, your WordPress site can be monitored with robust security plugins.
 Although WordPress has a certain level of protection by default, setting up auditing and monitoring software will provide another layer of security.
 The best security plugins include file and malware scanning, blocklist monitoring, firewalls, and notifications for when threats are detected.
+WordPress site security is beyond the scope of any one plugin.
+To be fully protected against daily threats, you could need several apps in addition to plugins.
+VPNs and antivirus software are two common security apps that protect in differing ways, and it may be possible you need both.

-Keep your WordPress website secure
+Keep your WordPress website secure from hacks

 Our 5 simple steps to prevent WordPress hacks have provided a quick overview of some of the ways you can keep your website safe.
 To learn more, including how to make regular backups and update your plugins and themes, read our comprehensive guide on how to improve WordPress website security.